-When practical, refrain from going inside off-base restaurants, stores or businesses and instead, use drive-thru, curbside pick-up and home delivery options.
+When practical, refrain from going inside off-base, stores or businesses and instead use curbside pick-up and home delivery options.

-Wear a face covering whenever in public if unable to maintain 6 feet physical distancing and when directed as a requirement for entry into a facility on and off the installation.
+Wear a face covering whenever in public if unable to maintain 6 feet physical distancing regardless of vaccination status and when directed as a requirement for entry into a facility on and off the installation.